dgroomes/vanilla-kafka/spring-errors/README.md

   * `stopKafka` stop Kafka and Zookeeper
   * `build` build (without tests)
   * `run` run the app
-  * `produceValidMessage` produce a test message to the `my-messages` Kafka topic
+  * `produceValidMessage` produce a test JSON message to the `my-messages` Kafka topic
-  * `produceUnexpectedMessage` produce a test message to the `my-messages` Kafka topic that is missing a field in the JSON that the app is expecting
+  * `produceInvalidMessage` produce a test JSON message to the `my-messages` Kafka topic that has a field of the wrong type JSON that the app is expecting